davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 #### Git

 You will need to install [Git](https://git-scm.com/downloads) on your system.
 If you are running a GNU/Linux or Mac OS operating system it is likely you already have Git installed.
 You can confirm this by running `git --version`.
+If you have no Git installed see the [install guide](https://github.com/git-guides/install-git) for help getting started.

 ### Clone this Github repository